 What type of account is best for savings?

 There are different kinds of savings accounts that suit different goals and money styles.
 If you like banking in-person, a traditional bank might work fine.
 If you prefer the convenience of an online bank, you are likely to be rewarded with higher interest rates and lower fees.
 If you are saving for a specific goal, a specialty account might work best.
-For instance, a 529 account if you are stockpiling funds for a child’s future college tuition.
+For instance, a 529 account can be a good choice if you are stockpiling funds for a child’s future college tuition.

 How do I choose a savings account?

 Choosing a savings account depends on your needs and goals.
-If you are looking for an in-person banking relationship, a traditional savings account at a bricks-and-mortar bank could be best.
-If you want a high-yield account, low fees, and convenience, an online bank’s offerings might better suit your needs.
-If you’re able to keep your money in an account for a specific time period to earn a set interest rate, consider a certificate of deposit.
+If you are looking for an in-person banking relationship, a traditional savings account at a brick-and-mortar bank could work well.
+If you want a high-yield account and low fees, and don’t plan on making trips to a branch, an online bank’s offerings might better suit your needs.
+If you’re able to keep your money in an account for a specific time period and want to earn a guaranteed rate, consider a certificate of deposit (CD).

 Is it better to have a savings account or invest?